 A highly recommended day trip!
-Only 30 minutes away from Albuquerque on the scenic Turquoise Trail Quirky, funky and creative… This is where New Mexico’s hippies grow old but never grow up.
-The enduring hippie lifestyle and aesthetic bring a funky vibe to the former ghost town Madrid, making it a truly one-of-a-kind day trip quite unlike anything you will find in either Santa Fe or Albuquerque.
+Only 30 minutes away from Albuquerque on the scenic Turquoise Trail.
+This is where New Mexico’s hippie culture grows old but never grows up.
+The enduring hippie aesthetic brings a funky vibe to the former ghost town Madrid, making it a one-of-a-kind day trip quite unlike anything you will find in either Santa Fe or Albuquerque.
 It is quirky, funky and endlessly creative.

 Madrid, New Mexico is what it is, unpretentious and authentic.
 As such, Madrid (pronounced MAD-drid) is one of the most approachable tourist attractions you will ever find.

 Madrid is a great place for inexpensive trinkets and art, a quick lunch, and a fascinating stroll through a collection of visual oddities and absurdities that can only be seen here.